-Clause VII: Prompt Payment Rebate and Rebate for Online Payment
+Clause VII: Prompt Payment Rebate and Rebate for Online Payment (Applicable to Post-Paid Payment Mechanism)

-- 4.1.11.
-Prompt Payment Rebate shall be allowed for payment of bills by the Consumers in accordance with Clauses 10.76 of the JSERC (Terms and Conditions for Determination of Distribution Tariff) Regulations, 2020, as amended from time to time. - 4.1.12.
+- 4.1.13.
+The due date for making payment of energy bills or other charges shall be as specified in Clauses 10.1.5 of the JSERC (Electricity Supply Code) Regulations, 2015, as amended from time to time.
+Prompt Payment Rebate shall be allowed for payment of bills by the Consumers in accordance with Clauses 10.76 of the JSERC (Terms and Conditions for Determination of Distribution Tariff) Regulations, 2020, as amended from time to time - 4.1.14.
 Further, a rebate of 0.5% shall be allowed on the billed amount for payment within the due date of the entire billed amount made either through online or any digital mode subject to a maximum ceiling rebate of Rs.
 150 against the billed amount.